Turkish high-speed YHT train

 -

 YHT = Yüksek Hızlı Tren, 250 km/h high-speed train.
-There's a brief X-ray baggage check on the platform, so turn up at least 15 minutes before departure.
+There's a brief X-ray & metal detector check when entering the station, allow a few minutes for this.

-Söğütlüçeşme is a suburban station just 2km (1.2 miles) east of the old Haydarpaşa station, used as the terminal for YHTs since March 2019, see location map.
+Söğütlüçeşme is a suburban station 2km (1.2 miles) east of the old Haydarpaşa station, see Söğütlüçeşme station guide & how to reach it.

 Halkali & Bakırköy: One train per day now extends through the Marmaray Tunnel under the Bosphorus to/from Bakırköy and Halkali on the suburban network on the western side of Istanbul, although from a visitor's point of view these don't call at Istanbul Sirkeci or anywhere conveniently central on the western side of the Bosphorus.